 You want your community to support your business, yes?
 Of course you do!
 Well, guess what?

 I'm not talking about giving the wealthy families in your community suck up gifts so they'll become clients.
 I'm talking about helping those in your community and our world who truly need it!

-Trust me, if you focus half your time on helping others, the other half of your time will be more productive and satisfying.
+Trust me, if you focus 20% your time on helping others, the other 80% will be more productive and satisfying.

 Caution: if you don't go about this whole giving back thing properly, you'll feel like you're chasing your tail more than ever.
 Here's what I've learned: